VrindaKhemka/Data-Analysis-Portfolio/README.md

-# Vrinda Khemka- Data Scientist Portfolio
+# Vrinda Khemka
 ## About
-Highly motivated and quick-learning individual with a deep interest in field of Data Science and Machine Learning.
-I am driven by the endless possibilities of leveraging data to make strategic decisions.
-Eager to apply my skills and knowledge to extract valuable insights and solve complex problems.
+I am a data science enthusiast with a strong interest in Business Intelligence and Machine Learning.
+I enjoy taking on new challenges andlearning new skills.
+I am eager to apply my abilities to solve real-world problems.
 ##

 ## Portfolio Projects